deltazefiro/bdapt/README.md

-# bdapt: Bundle APT
+# bdapt: Bundle APT<br><sub><sup>Manage multiple Debian / Ubuntu APT packages as bundles</sup></sub>

-When building software from source or install applications outside of your system's package manager, you often need to manually install dependencies with `apt install`.
-Later, when you remove the application, these dependencies remain. `apt autoremove` won't touch them because they were marked as "manually installed."
-Over time this can lead to a cluttered system with orphaned packages.
+**bdapt** (Bundle APT) is a command-line tool for managing collections of [APT packages](https://en.wikipedia.org/wiki/APT_(software)) as "bundles" on Debian-based systems (e.g. Ubuntu, Debian, etc.).
+It lets you install, remove, and track related packages together with a single command.

-bdapt (Bundle APT, pronounced "bee-dapt") is a wrapper for APT that manages groups of package dependencies as cohesive bundles.
-It uses equivs to create metapackages, allowing dependencies to be installed, tracked, and removed together.
+When software is installed from source or outside your package manager, dependencies often have to be installed manually using `apt install`.
+Later, when you remove the software, these dependencies remain because `apt autoremove` only removes packages marked as "automatically installed."
+Over time, this leads to clutter and orphaned packages. **bdapt** solves this by grouping dependencies into bundles, making cleanup straightforward.

 > [!WARNING]
-> This project is in an early development stage and has been extensively developed with AI.
+> This project is currently in an early development stage and **not production ready**.
+Breaking changes and data loss are expected.
 Use at your own risk.

 ## Installation